Jeffrey was surrounded by classical music growing up because his

 Jeffrey works and lives in Los Angeles.

-Among film composers, the ones that speak to him melodically and harmonically, and may have influenced him, include (again, in no particular order) Williams, Morricone, Rota, Delerue, Zimmer, Gregson-Williams, Newman, Barry, Gabriel, Evangelos Papathanassiou, Preisner, Conti, Sivestri, Mann, and many, many others, including many composers he counts as friends and acquaintances.
-If it's film music, conveys a visual spirit, emotion, intellect, color, melody, and texture, chances are he will love it.
+Among film composers, his favorites include (again, in no particular order) Williams, Morricone, Rota, Delerue, Zimmer, Gregson-Williams, Newman, Barry, Gabriel, Evangelos Papathanassiou (Vangelis), Preisner, Conti, Sivestri, Mann, Rona, and many others, including many film composers he counts as friends and acquaintances.